TeddysHoney/PaleoGen_and_VegMod/README.md

-# Paleogenetics and Vegetation Modelling
+# Paleogenetics and Vegetation Modelling 🌲

-Repository and SOP for the [Paleogenetics and Vegetation Modelling Group](https://www.ips.unibe.ch/research/palgen/index_eng.html) at the University of Bern.
+Repository for the [Paleogenetics and Vegetation Modelling Group](https://www.ips.unibe.ch/research/palgen/index_eng.html) at the University of Bern.
 All pipelines and scripts are created specificly for this group.

 [ResearchGate Link](https://www.researchgate.net/lab/Paleoecology-group-Bern-Willy-Tinner)